In Loving Memory of Celia Cruz

 Origin: The shout of “¡Azúcar!” ¿Who came up with it?
 Well, here is the story.

-All artists have a catchphrase that they use to connect with their target audience.
-The catchphrase of Celia Cruz was a shout of “¡Azúcar!” (which means “Sugar!”).
+All artists have a catchphrase that they use to connect with their target audience, the catchphrase of Celia Cruz was a joyful shout of “¡Azúcar!” (“Sugar!” in Spanish).

-According to Celia Cruz's friend the late Dr. Marvette Pérez (1961-2013), Curator of Latino History at the Smithsonian National Museum of American History in Washington, D.C.
+And according to a conversation that Celia Cruz had one day with her friend the late Marvette Pérez, Curator of Latino History and Culture at the Smithsonian National Museum of American History in Washington, D.C.

-Celia Cruz also said it was a battle cry and an allusion to African slaves who worked Cuba's sugar plantations.
+Celia Cruz also said “¡Azúcar!” was a battle cry and an allusion to African slaves who worked Cuba's sugar plantations.

 This website uses cookies.